 These degrees range widely and include BSc Equine Management, BSC Business Management, BSc Rural Land Management and BSc Agriculture BSc Food Production and Supply Management.
 They provide a solid grounding in particular specialisms and a thorough insight into economic and policy issues and information technology, which are the real drivers for modern decision-making in the land based sector.

-The Royal Agricultural College is ranked 8th out of the 154 universities and colleges for graduate employability in the UK.
-Just six months after leaving the College, 96.6% of recent graduates were either in employment or furthering their education.
+The Royal Agricultural University is ranked 8th out of the 154 universities and colleges for graduate employability in the UK.
+Just six months after leaving the University, 96.6% of recent graduates were either in employment or furthering their education.